-If you dream of visiting the Burj al Arab and aren’t secretly married to a Saudi prince or Russian czarina, afternoon tea is your best bet.
-It’s not a budget activity — afternoon teas start at 285 AED ($78) and our Sky Tea cost 450 AED ($123) — but every moment of it was absolute delicious pleasure.
+If it’s your dream to visit Burj al Arab and you aren’t secretly married to a Saudi prince or Russian czarina, afternoon tea is your best bet.
+It’s not a budget activity but every moment of it was absolute delicious pleasure.

 Considering the food that you get, the views, and the Burj al Arab experience, I consider it much better value than afternoon tea at the fanciest hotels in London, for example.

 Does that make it worth it to you?
 Then absolutely go and indulge yourself at this fabulous hotel.